5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Fixing_Keyboard_Mappings_and_Brightness_Keys/README.md

-# Modifying PS2 Keyboard mappings and brightness shortcut keys
+# Modifying PS/2 Keyboard mappings and brightness shortcut keys

 ## Description
-Keyboard keys can be re-mapped for triggering different keys than the one that's actual pressed.
+Keyboard keys can be re-mapped for triggering different keys than the ones that are actually pressed.
 Function keys like `F2` can be re-mapped to triggering `F10`, for example.
 But beware that *only* keys that can capture **PS2 Scan Code** under macOS can be re-mapped!

+> [!CAUTION]
+>
+> Logging Keyboard Scan Codes does no longer work on macOS Big Sur and newer.
+There have been reports ([here](https://github.com/acidanthera/bugtracker/issues/872), [here](https://github.com/daliansky/OC-little/issues/46) and [here](https://github.com/5T33Z0/OC-Little-Translated/issues/92#issuecomment-1848874053).
+Solution: unknown.

 ### Update [September 30, 2020]: